deltabeard/texturepack-utils/mTP64.md

 ### pack_size

-Size of this texture pack in multiples of eight bytes.
+Size of this texture pack in bytes, divided by eight.
 The emulator guarantees not to read further than this offset.
+Where `texture pack size = pack_size * 8`.

 If `pack_size = 12058624` then the file size of the texture pack must be 96468992 Bytes.
 The maximum file size supported by this format is therefore